mobra66/SC407-I2C-example/README.md

 # Environments
 The driver program runs on the SC140 as well as the SC126 main board.
 The SC126 contains an I2C port on the main board; the SC140 works with an SC144 I2C bus master and RTC board.
-Both setup were tested with an SC407 board which is an I2C slave device with digital I/O through buttons and LEDs.
+Both setups were tested with an SC407 board which is an I2C slave device with digital I/O through buttons and LEDs.

 # Usage
 Load the .PAS-file into Turbo Pascal and just run it.